-Francophone Community Sector of Ontario
+The Acadian and Francophone Community Sector of Prince Edward Island

-This Accord applies to the Francophone community sector of Ontario.
-This sector consists of organizations that exist to serve a public benefit, are self-governing, do not distribute any profits to members, and depend to a meaningful degree on volunteers.
+24 This Accord applies to the Acadian and Francophone community sector of Prince Edward Island.
+The sector consists of organizations that exist to serve a public benefit, are self-governing, do not distribute any profits to members, and depend to a meaningful degree on volunteers.
 Membership or involvement in these organizations is not compulsory, and they are independent and distinct, as institutions, from the formal structures of government and the private sector.
-Although many Francophone community organizations rely on paid staff to carry out their work, all depend on volunteers, at least on their boards of directors.
+Although many Acadian and Francophone community sector organizations rely on paid staff to carry out their work, all depend on volunteers, at least for their governance.